50 Amazing Dad Quotes

 The most important job

 “Being a dad is my most important role.
 If I fail at this I fail at everything.” –Mark Wahlberg.
 There may not be performance reviews, raises, expensed lunches, or clear project goals but when it comes to jobs, fatherhood has the best perks.
-Couch snuggles, butterfly kisses, painted hand prints, and burnt toast on Father’s Day are way better than any award, right?
+Couch snuggles, butterfly kisses, painted handprints, and burnt toast on Father’s Day is way better than any award, right?

 At least it’s money well spent

 “A father carries pictures in his wallet—where his money used to be.” –Anonymous.
 Spending money on your kids is investing in your memory bank.
-That may not sound like much now but when you’re older you’ll be grateful there is so much to withdraw.
+That may not sound like much now, but when you’re older you’ll be grateful there is so much to withdraw alongside your library of dad quotes.

 “I would say my greatest achievement in life right now—my greatest achievement, period, and I’m still trying to achieve it—is to be a wonderful father to my kids.” —Bo Jackson.
-And this is the guy who was named an all-star in both pro baseball and football.
+This great dad quote is from the guy who was named an all-star in both pro baseball and football.
 We bet his kids are just as proud of him as he is of them!

 Babies have that effect on people